The Public Paperfolding History Project

 1887

-A dimilar paragraph on 'Paper Ball Baskets' appears in 'The Home Book for Very Little People' by J H Vincent, which was published by Phillips and Hunt in New York in 1887.
+A paragraph about 'Paper Ball Baskets' appears in 'The Home Book for Very Little People' by J H Vincent, which was published by Phillips and Hunt in New York in 1887.